 - 1.1 The Board will establish an Audit and Risk Committee, with clearly defined terms of reference, which follows guidance contained in the Scottish Government Audit and Assurance Committee Handbook.
-The Audit and Risk Committee will consider: - The strategic process for risk, control and governance and the Governance Statement - The effectiveness of the internal control environment - Assurances relating to the corporate governance requirements for NHS Orkney - The accounting policies, the accounts, and the annual report of the organisation, including the process for review of the accounts prior to submission for audit, levels of error identified, and management's letter of representation to the external auditors - The planned activity and results of both internal and external audit - The adequacy of management response to issues identified by audit activity, including external audit's management letter / report - Proposals for tendering for internal audit services - Anti-fraud policies, whistle-blowing processes, and arrangements for special investigations. - 1.2 Where the Audit and Risk Committee feels there is evidence of ultra vires transactions, evidence of improper acts, or other important matters that the Committee wish to raise, the Chair of the Audit and Risk Committee should refer the matter to a full meeting of the Board.
-Exceptionally, the matter may need to be referred to the Scottish Government. - 1.3 It is the responsibility of the Audit and Risk Committee to regularly review the operational effectiveness of the internal audit service.
-A panel chaired by a Non-Executive Board Member, preferably the Chair of the Audit and Risk Committee, will select and appoint the Internal Auditor.
-The Chair of the Audit and Risk Committee will determine the composition of the panel. - 1.4 The Audit and Risk Committee provides a forum through which Non-Executive Board Members can secure an independent view of activity within the appointed auditor's remit.
+The Audit and Risk Committee will consider: - The strategic process for risk, control and governance and the Governance Statement - The effectiveness of the internal control environment. - Assurances relating to the corporate governance requirements for NHS Orkney - The accounting policies, the accounts, and the annual report of the organisation, including the process for review of the accounts prior to submission for audit, levels of error identified, and management's letter of representation to the external auditors - The planned activity and results of both internal and external audit - The adequacy of management response to issues identified by audit activity, including external audit's management letter / report - Proposals for tendering for internal audit services - Anti-fraud policies, whistle-blowing processes, and arrangements for special investigations. - 1.2 Where the Audit and Risk Committee feels there is evidence of ultra vires transactions, evidence of improper acts, or other important matters that the Committee wish to raise, the Chair of the Audit and Risk Committee should refer the matter to a full meeting of the Board.
+Exceptionally, the matter may need to be referred to the Scottish Government. - 1.3 It is the responsibility of the Audit and Risk Committee to regularly review the operational effectiveness of the internal audit service and to recommend approval of the appointment of outsourced internal auditors.. - 1.4 The Audit and Risk Committee provides a forum through which Non-Executive Board Members can secure an independent view of activity within the appointed auditor's remit.
 The Audit and Risk Committee has a responsibility to ensure that the Board receives a cost-effective service and that co-operation with senior managers and Internal Audit is appropriate.